Lele660/search-engine/README.md

 # search-engine
-a basic search engine project
+a basic search engine project that simulates Google Search
-It simulates google by introducing three documents. and by